DiffeoMorph: Learning to Morph 3D Shapes Using Differentiable Agent-Based Simulations: Introduction

-In biology, identical cells---each executing the same internal regulatory program---can coordinate to form precise and complex three-dimensional structures \citep{gilbert2020developmental, hogeweg2000evolving, teague2016synthetic}.
-These cells interact through a combination of contact-mediated adhesion \citep{takeichi2014dynamic} and long-range signaling (e.g., via diffusible morphogens \citep{gurdon2001morphogen}), yet no cell has global knowledge of the entire system.
+In biology, identical cells---each executing the same internal regulatory program---can coordinate to form precise and complex three-dimensional structures \citep{gilbert2020developmental}.
+These cells interact through a combination of contact-mediated adhesion \citep{takeichi2014dynamic} and long-range signaling via diffusible morphogens \citep{gurdon2001morphogen}, yet no cell has global knowledge of the entire system.
 This raises a fundamental question: how can a single model, shared across all agents, give rise to such intricate collective behavior?
-This question lies at the heart of developmental biology, and answering it could transform our ability to engineer artificial systems, from self-assembly \citep{whitesides2002self, athanasiou2013self} and swarm robotics \citep{goldstein2005programmable, rubenstein2014programmable} to organoids \citep{fatehullah2016organoids, clevers2016modeling}.
+This question lies at the heart of developmental biology, and answering it could transform our ability to engineer artificial systems, from self-assembly \citep{whitesides2002self} and swarm robotics \citep{rubenstein2014programmable} to organoids \citep{fatehullah2016organoids}.

-Machine learning offers a compelling path toward learning such rules automatically, rather than designing them by hand.
+Machine learning offers a compelling path to learning such rules automatically, rather than designing them by hand.
 Two main paradigms have been explored.
-The first is reinforcement learning (RL), which optimizes decentralized agent policies using reward signals tied to emergent collective behavior \citep{sutton1998reinforcement, lowe2017multi, baker2020emergent}.
-RL has been used to train agents to construct predefined shapes and formations \citep{pathak2019learning,lin2020modeling,viquerat2021direct,deshpande2025engineering}.
-However, these methods tend to be inefficient, requiring large amounts of trial-and-error, and do not provide end-to-end differentiability.
-The second paradigm is end-to-end differentiable learning, where decentralized update rules are trained using gradient descent on a global objective.
-This approach has been successfully applied through Neural Cellular Automata (NCA) to generate target patterns in 2D \citep{mordvintsev2020growing, palm2022variational} as well as 3D grids \citep{zhang2021learning}.
-Extensions such as Graph NCA \citep{grattarola2021learning} and Vision Transformer CA \citep{tesfaldet2022attention} generalize this framework to learn in a continuous space and incorporate attention-based interactions.
+The first is reinforcement learning (RL) \citep{sutton1998reinforcement}, which optimizes decentralized agent policies using reward signals tied to shape formation \citep{lin2020modeling,viquerat2021direct,deshpande2025engineering}.
+However, these methods tend to be inefficient due to the lack of end-to-end differentiability.
+The second paradigm is end-to-end differentiable learning, successfully adopted in Neural Cellular Automata (NCA) \citep{mordvintsev2020growing,grattarola2021learning} to learn morphogenetic rules via gradient-based optimization.